mkarche/expenses-chart-component/README.md

 ### What I learned

 - Great challenge for improving my CSS skills combined with Styled-components
+- I learned how to host a React App on Github pages

 **Note: Delete this note and the content within this section and replace with your own learnings.**